webix-hub/docs/data/kanban/howto.md

   border-left: 3px solid #27ae60;
 }
 ~~~
-You can redefine this css rule and set a new color for all tasks in your Kanban board.
+You can redefine this CSS rule and set a new color for all tasks in your Kanban board.

 However, if you need to set a new color for a separate item, you need to define the **color** property in the item's data.
-So, there will be something like this in your datasource:
+So, there will be something like this in your data source:

 ~~~js
 webix.ui({